Prickly Roses

 Prickly Roses is a Ugandan drama film produced by Eleanor Nabwiso and directed by Mathew Nabwiso at Nabwiso Films in association with Akina Mama Wa Afrika, supported by Hivos.
 It stars Hellen Lukoma as Nankya, Eleanor Nabwiso as Nazziwa and Sarafina Muhawenimana as Kezia.

 Summary

 Nankya, Kezia and Nazziwa are poor young women working at a flower farm in Uganda.
 They have to deal with harsh working conditions at work and return home to face even more hardships.
 Nankya fights to break the chauvinistic chain.

 Premier

 The film premiered on 13 February 2020 in Kampala under the campaign "Women @ Work".
 It explores the working conditions under which women work on flower gardens in Uganda in contrast with the cash value of the flowers on the market in Uganda and abroad.
-The film was set to open in theateres in Uganda in March 2020 but all theateres were closed due to the coronavirus pandemic that had reached Uganda in March 2020.
+The film was set to open in theaters in Uganda in March 2020, but all theaters were closed due to the coronavirus pandemic that had reached Uganda in March 2020.